Galactic Republic: Clone Wars

-Despite the high quality of its armaments and cloned troops, the Republic's war effort was initially hindered because most of the major industrial companies in the Galaxy had, under the aegis of the Techno Union, sided with the Confederacy.
+Despite the high quality of its armaments and cloned troops, the Republic's war effort was initially hindered because most of the major industrial companies in the galaxy had, under the aegis of the Techno Union, sided with the Confederacy.
 Eventually, though, the Republic became a humongous superpower not only economically but also militarily.
 The rapid militarization of the Republic during the Clone Wars, overseen by Supreme Chancellor Palpatine, had far-reaching effects.
 The Confederacy won most battles in the first year of the Clone Wars.
-During the second and middle year of the Clone Wars however, the Republic defended itself from Confederate attacks and retaliated with its own assaults, many of which were successful.
-During the third and final year of the Clone Wars, the Republic won many offensive battles in the Mid Rim and pushed the Confederate forces back to the Outer Rim with its "Outer Rim Sieges" campaign.
+During the second and middle year of the Clone Wars however, the Republic defended itself from Separatist attacks and retaliated with its own assaults, many of which were successful.
+During the third and final year of the Clone Wars, the Republic won many offensive battles in the Mid Rim and pushed the Separatist forces back to the Outer Rim with its "Outer Rim Sieges" campaign.

-Fall of the Republic
+Fall of the High Republic

-During the Clone Wars, the Senate increasingly grants enormous amounts of power to Palpatine, who is the Commander-in-Chief.
-Such actions are justified in the name of security and are considered a perfectly reasonable way to increase the wartime government's efficiency.
-Eventually, Palpatine gains enough political power that he and his office are equal to the Senate.
+During the Clone Wars, the Senate increasingly granted enormous amounts of power to Palpatine, who was the Commander-in-Chief.
+Such actions were deemed justified in the name of security and were considered a perfectly reasonable way to increase the wartime government's efficiency.
+Eventually, Palpatine and his office gained enough political power to equal the Senate.

-Tension between Palpatine and the Jedi grow as the war progresses.
-Many members of the Jedi Council remain skeptical of Palpatine's growing power.
-In time, the Jedi believe that Palpatine will not surrender his emergency powers and his long overdue position by the end of the war.
-This suspicion is also shared by some senators, including Padmé Amidala of Naboo, Bail Organa of Alderaan, and Mon Mothma of Chandrila.
+Tension between Palpatine and the Jedi grew as the war progressed.
+Many members of the Jedi Council remained skeptical of Palpatine's growing power.
+In time, the Jedi believed that Palpatine would not surrender his emergency powers, nor his position (which had long gone over-term) by the end of the war.
+This suspicion was also shared by some senators, including Padmé Amidala of Naboo, Bail Organa of Alderaan, and Mon Mothma of Chandrila.

-After the death of Separatist leaders Count Dooku, who was the Head of State, and General Grievous, who was the Commander of the Separatist Army, and the discovery that Palpatine is actually Darth Sidious, the Sith Lord behind the war, the Jedi activate their contingency plans.
+After the death of Separatist leaders Count Dooku and General Grievous (the Head of State and Commander of the Separatist Army, respectively), and the discovery that Palpatine was actually Darth Sidious, the Sith Lord behind the war, the Jedi activated their contingency plans.

 Order 66

+A small group of experienced Jedi led by Mace Windu attempted to arrest Palpatine for treason.
+Palpatine killed all but Windu with minimal effort, and engaged Windu in a lightsaber duel.
+Windu appeared to have won, but was prevented from executing Palpatine by the intervention of Anakin Skywalker, at which point Palpatine killed Windu.
+At that moment, Skywalker took the title and name of Darth Vader, pledging himself to the dark side as a Lord of the Sith.

-The Sith are the ancient enemy of the Jedi and were thought to have been destroyed 1000 years ago.
-A small group of experienced Jedi led by Mace Windu fail to arrest Palpatine for treason when Anakin Skywalker pledges himself to the dark side.
-Shortly afterwards, Palpatine secretly orders the clones to exterminate the Jedi Order.
-Because of control chips implanted inside the clones' heads, the clones are forced to slaughter the Jedi leaders in what would later become known as the Great Jedi Purge.
-The Jedi Padawans remaining on Coruscant are eliminated by Darth Vader, formerly known as Anakin Skywalker, and his personal legion.
+Shortly afterwards, Palpatine secretly issued "Order 66", compelling the Clone army to exterminate all Jedi.
+Because of inhibitor chips implanted inside the clones' heads, the clones were forced to kill most of the Jedi in what would later become known as the Great Jedi Purge.
+The Jedi Padawans remaining on Coruscant were eliminated by Darth Vader, formerly known as Anakin Skywalker, and his personal legion.